iimyzf/Inception/README.md

 This will add 2 lines to the `wp-config.php` in the 41st line of the file, the first is `define( 'WP_REDIS_HOST', 'redis' );` and the second is `define( 'WP_REDIS_PORT', '6379' );`.
 Those 2 lines will specify the host and port that Redis Cache will use to establish the connection.

   > Adding them using `echo` seems to cause some problems, and Redis Cache does not want to establish the connection!

+## What is FTP?
+And How Does it Work?

+  FTP or File Transfer Protocol is a protocol that's used for transferring files between a client and a server over TCP/IP network, such as the internet.
+It provides a robust mechanism for users to upload, download, and manage files on remote servers.

+  FTP works by opening two connections that link the 2 hosts (client and server) trying to communicate between each other, one connection is designed for the commands and replies that gets sent between the two clients, and the other connection is handles the transfer of the data.

+## How to Configure FTP?
+And How to Test If it's Working?